stevenkaras/ready-set-deploy/THEORY.md

 This is roughly equivalent to: "A + (0 - B) = C".
 This operation should be idempotent.

+Elements have a total order defined for each type (so Atoms are comparable to Atoms, but not to Sets).

 ### Atoms

-Atoms are unsplittable, and are just text.
+Atoms are unsplittable, and are just immutable text.

 #### Diff: